Characters: The Amazing Race 20

 Cousins from Mississippi, only the second set of cousins in the series after Charla & Mirna

 .
-On a season notorious for having the worst inter-team feuding in the series, they were easily the most hated team.
-However, as all of their clashing with the other teams, and all of the complaints the other teams had about them were all relegated to Deleted Scenes
+On a season notorious for having the worst inter-team feuding in the series, they were easily the most hated by the other teams.
+However, as all of their clashing with the other teams, and all of the complaints the other teams had about them, were all relegated to Deleted Scenes

 , they ended up not really doing much during the actual episodes.